roseengineering/crystalweb/README.md

 Use this script to automatically characterize your crystals using a test fixture and a Nanovna.
-The script will search for the series frequency resonant point of the crystal and from there make measurements.
+The script will search for the series resonant point of the crystal and from there make measurements.
 It will also search for the parallel resonant point of the crystal, if the stray option is given, to find the crystal's holder capacitance.